-All students are required to have a card for entry into the College of Nursing building.
-Cards will be distributed to all new students through the office of the Faculty Secretary.
+All students are required to have a card for entry into the Research College of Nursing building and the B-Level area of the hospital.
+Cards will be distributed to all new students through the office of the Administrative Assistant at registration.
 Lost cards will be replaced for a fee of \$5.00.
 Cards must be turned in at the time of graduation.
-Transcripts/Diplomas will not be released until cards have been returned to the Faculty Secretary.
+Transcripts/Diplomas will not be released until cards have been returned to the Administrative Assistant.